Rusyns: Autonomist and separatist movements

-According to Mrs Jozsefne Csepanyi-Bardos, the president of the Ruthenian Ethnic Minority Council in Budapest Capital.
-The flag of the Ruthenians of the World and the Ruthenian Ethnic Minority Council is a tricolour in a 2:1:1 ratio.
+According to Mrs Jozsefne Csepanyi-Bardos, the president of the Ruthenian Ethnic Minority Council in Budapest, the "flag of the Ruthenians of the World" is a tricolour in a 2:1:1 ratio.

-Ukrainian academician, doctor of historical sciences, head of department of National Minorities of the National Academy of Sciences of Ukraine Institute of Political and Ethno-national research, May Panchuk explained that soon after dissolution of the Soviet Union and during the 1991 Ukrainian referendum, there was provided additional question for Zakarpattia residents only whether they wish to obtain a self-governed territory within Ukraine.
-It triggered Rusyns to create their own political parties and movements.
-Already in March 1992 the recently created "Subcarpathian republican party" published its program with first elements of separatism: create independent, neutral "Republic Subcarpathian Ruthenia" just as Switzerland; receive full political and economic independence; recognize Rusyn people as a full-scale nationality among other nations.
-The party contained a well expressed Kremlin orientation and did not hide its connections with pro-Russians elements.
-In 1993 in Bratislava there was presented the "government of Subcarpathian Ruthenia" with an emphasized change – as "separate subject of the Commonwealth of Independent States".
-The activity of the "government" was openly supported by "Russkiy dom", "Russkiy Mir Foundation", Association of Zakarpattia democrats, and other pro-Russian organizations.
-In December 1994 so called "minister of foreign affairs" T. Ondyk appealed to the President of Russia Boris Yeltsin to cancel the 1945 treaty between the Soviet Union and Czechoslovakia about Zakarpattia Ukraine.
-At that same time, Ondyk appealed to the presidents of the United States and Hungary accusing the Ukrainian government in the policy of extermination of Rusyns and Hungarians.
+May Panchuk, a Ukrainian academic, historian, and head of the department of National Minorities of the National Academy of Sciences of Ukraine's Institute of Political and Ethno-national research, explained that soon after dissolution of the Soviet Union and during the 1991 Ukrainian referendum, there was provided additional question for Zakarpattia residents only whether they wish to obtain a self-governed territory within Ukraine.
+This lead Rusyns to create their own political parties and movements.
+By March 1992 the recently created Subcarpathian Republican Party published its program with elements sometimes described as separatism: the creation of an independent, neutral "Republic of Subcarpathian Ruthenia" on the model of Switzerland; full political and economic independence; and the recognition of Rusyn people as a full nationality among other nations.
+The Ukrainian newspaper Svetlovodsk asserted that the party contained "a well expressed Kremlin orientation and did not hide its connections with pro-Russians elements."
+In 1993, a group of separatists met in Bratislava to form what they called the "Republic of Subcarpathian Ruthenia" (RPR) with aspirations to join the Commonwealth of Independent States.
+Svetlovodsk also claims that the activity of the RPR was openly supported by a variety of pro-Russian organizations, including the Russkiy Mir Foundation.
+In December 1994 self-proclaimed Minister of Foreign Affairs T. Ondyk appealed to the President of Russia Boris Yeltsin to cancel the 1945 treaty between the Soviet Union and Czechoslovakia which formalized the union of Zakarpattia Ukraine with the Ukrainian SSR.
+At that same time, Ondyk appealed to the presidents of the United States and Hungary accusing the Ukrainian government of a policy of extermination of Rusyns and Hungarians.

-A considerable controversy has arisen regarding the Rusyn separatist movement led by the Orthodox priest Dimitry Sydor (now Archbishop of Uzhorod, in the Ukrainian Orthodox Church (Moscow Patriarchate)), his relationship with the Russian Orthodox Church and funding for his activities.
-Russia has, as a result of the Russian census of 2002, recognized the Rusyns as a separate ethnic group in 2004, and has been accused by the Ukrainian government of fueling ethnic tensions and separatism among Rusyns and Ukrainians.
+A considerable controversy has arisen regarding the Rusyn separatist movement led by the Orthodox priest Dimitry Sydor (now Archbishop of Uzhhorod, in the Ukrainian Orthodox Church (Moscow Patriarchate)), his relationship with the Russian Orthodox Church and funding for his activities.
+Russia has, as of the result of the Russian census of 2002, recognized the Rusyns as a separate ethnic group in 2004, and has been accused by Ukrainian researcher Ivan Hvat of fueling ethnic tensions and separatism among Rusyns in Ukraine.